Cordoba Spain – Exciting history, sights and festivals !

 Exciting history, sights and festivals

-Situated in the region of Andalusia in the south of Spain, Cordoba was founded during the times of the Roman Empire.
+Situated in the region of Andalusia in the south of Spain, Cordoba was founded during the Roman Empire and has a rich history.

-By the beginning of the 11 th century, the city was already listed among the most flourishing cities of Europe.
+By the beginning of the 11th century, the city was already listed among the most flourishing cities in Europe.

-It had a university, a library, and was one of the most important centers of Spanish education.
+It had a university and library and was one of the most important centres of Spanish education.

-We recommend you start with the biggest and most popular attraction of Cordoba – La Mezquita.
+We recommend you start with Cordoba’s biggest and most famous attraction – La Mezquita.

-Formerly a mosque, turned into a cathedral, this grandeur building is widely known for its numerous columns, topped with Islamic-style arches, striped in red and white.
+Formerly a mosque turned into a cathedral, and this grandeur building is widely known for its numerous columns, topped with Islamic-style arches, striped in red and white.

-Of course, the place has many other architectural highlights that reminds of the glory and importance the city held during the Medieval times.
+Of course, the place has many other architectural highlights that remind us of the city’s glory and importance during Medieval times.

 The building is surprisingly well-preserved and full of stories – it will take you a couple of hours to explore.